 Searchable collection of the back issues of scholarly journals, books from a variety of academic publishers, and images from art collections.
 The most recent 3-5 years of most journals are not included in JSTOR.
 (Alums can access JSTOR archival journals by signing in under "Lafayette College Alumni Access" on JSTOR's institution search page.)

-Interface for simultaneously searching five music listening databases: American Song, Classical Music Library, Contemporary World Music, and Jazz Music Library, and Smithsonian Global Sound.
+Interface for simultaneously searching five music listening databases: American Music, Classical Music Library, Contemporary World Music, and Jazz Music Library, and Smithsonian Global Sound.

 Audio collection covering classical, jazz, and world music, with particular strength in 20th and 21st century composers.
-Users can create playlists.
-Users who download the free NML iPhone app can listen to their playlists remotely.
+Users can create playlists and can download the free NML iPhone app to listen to their playlists remotely.